toledompm/devops-culture/data_quality_governance/README.md

 ## Data quality trust in security and privacy

-We have a culture who priorize the security of our data with strong privacy standards to build a relationship with clients.
+Priorize the security of our data with strong privacy standards to build a relationship with clients.